-This Policy applies to all past and present directors, officers, individual associates and employees of the Company, as well as individuals who supply goods or services to the Company (paid or unpaid) or employees of persons who supply goods or services to the Company.
+This Policy applies to all current or former directors, officers and employees of the Company, as well as contractors or service providers who supply goods or services to the Company (paid or unpaid) or employees of persons who supply goods or services to the Company.
 The Policy also applies to the relatives, dependents and the dependents of the spouse of anyone who falls into one of the above categories.
 Any one of these people can be an "Eligible Whistleblower".